cleifwork/GCONNECT/docs/readme.txt

 1. ** OMADA CLOUD CONTROLLER ACCOUNT
     * NOTES: Not tested using SDN Controller and OC200.
-            But if the exported vouchers (CSV) has the same columns as the Cloud Controller it should still work.
+             IF the exported vouchers (CSV) has the same columns as the Cloud Controller it should still work.

    1.1  Login to your Omada Cloud Controller => https://omada.tplinkcloud.com/
    1.2  Launch your Controller